Wallace & Gromit: The Curse of the Were-Rabbit: Production

 In March 2000, it was officially announced that Wallace and Gromit were to star in their own feature film.
 It would have been Aardman's next film after The Tortoise and the Hare, which was subsequently abandoned by the studio in July 2001, owing to script problems.

 The directors, Nick Park and Steve Box, have often referred to the film as the world's "first vegetarian horror film".
 Peter Sallis (the voice of Wallace) is joined in the film by Ralph Fiennes (as Lord Victor Quartermaine), Helena Bonham Carter (as Lady Campanula Tottington), Peter Kay (as PC Mackintosh), Nicholas Smith (as Rev. Clement Hedges), and Liz Smith (as Mrs. Mulch).
 As established in the preceding short films, Gromit is a silent character, communicating purely via body language.

 The film was originally going to be called Wallace & Gromit: The Great Vegetable Plot, but the title was changed, as the market research disliked it.
 The first reported release date for The Great Vegetable Plot was November 2004.
 Production officially began in September 2003, and the film was then set for release on 30 September 2005.
 In July 2003, Entertainment Weekly referred to the film as Wallace & Gromit: The Curse of the Were-Rabbit.

-Park said that after separate test screenings with British and American audiences, including children, he adjusted the characters' speech for American audiences.
+Park said that after separate test screenings with British and American audiences, including children on both sides, he adjusted the characters' speech for American audiences.
 Park was often sent notes from DreamWorks, which stressed him.
 He recalled one note that Wallace's car should be trendier, which he disagreed with because he felt making things look old-fashioned made it look more ironic.

 The vehicle Wallace drives in the film is an Austin A35 van.
 In collaboration with Aardman in the spring of 2005, a road going replica of the model was created by brothers Mark and David Armé, founders of the International Austin A30/A35 Register, for promotional purposes.
 In a 500-man-hour customisation, an original 1964 van received a full body restoration, before being dented and distressed to perfectly replicate the model van used in the film.
-The official colour of the van is Preston Green, named in honour of Nick Park's home town.
+The official colour of the van is Preston Green, named in honour of Nick Park's hometown.
 The name was chosen by the art director and Mark Armé.

+Distribution

+It was the final DreamWorks Animation film to be distributed by DreamWorks Pictures, as the studio spun-off as an independent studio in 2004 until its acquisition by Comcast and NBCUniversal in 2016.
+In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures (owners of the pre-2005 DreamWorks Pictures catalog) and transferred to 20th Century Fox before reverting to Universal Pictures in 2018, following the acquisition of DreamWorks Animation by Comcast and NBCUniversal in 2016.
+However, Aardman Animations still retains complete ownership of the film.